 Buckle Up, Collier County.

-Beginning Tuesday, Florida drivers can get pulled over and ticketed for failing to buckle up – as a primary offense.
-Until now, law enforcement officers in Florida can only issue a ticket for not wearing a seatbelt if they have stopped the driver for another violation..
+Florida drivers can now get pulled over and ticketed for failing to buckle up – as a primary offense, under the state’s modified seat belt law, which took effect June 30.
+Until now, police in Florida can only issue a ticket for not wearing a seatbelt if they have stopped the driver for another violation..

 The proper use of a safety belt is the single most important action a person can take to increase the chances of surviving a vehicle crash.

 The National Highway Traffic Safety Administration estimates 142 lives will be saved by Florida’s enhanced seat belt law every year.